arangodb/arangodb/Documentation/UserManual/Transactions.md

 `read` and `write` are optional attributes, and only need to be specified if the operations inside the transactions demand for it.

-The contents of `read` or `write` can be lists of collections names or a single collection name (as a string):
+The contents of `read` or `write` can each be lists with collection names or a single collection name (as a string):

     TRANSACTION({